 At first that sounds counter-intuitive.
 But the suggestion is that people in Europe are now realizing that the aging population means that state-funded pensions can no longer be relied upon to support them comfortably in retirement.
 Conversely, people in countries like the USA have grown up from the start knowing that they will have to fund their own retirement by themselves - and so they are in a better and more confident mind-set than their newly awakened European counterparts.

 GfK conducted an online survey with over 23,000 consumers aged 15 or older in 19 countries.
 Fieldwork was carried out over the summer in 2015 and the data have been weighted to reflect the demographic composition of the online population age 15+ in each market.
-The countries included in this press release are Australia, Belgium, Canada, China, Czech Republic, France, Germany, Hong Kong, Italy, Japan, Netherlands, Poland, Russia, South Korea, Spain, Sweden, Turkey, UK and USA.
+The markets included in this press release are Australia, Belgium, Canada, China, Czech Republic, France, Germany, Hong Kong, Italy, Japan, Netherlands, Poland, Russia, South Korea, Spain, Sweden, Turkey, UK and USA.